Triple Agent

 Triple Agent is a 2004 spy thriller film written and directed by Éric Rohmer and starring Katerina Didaskalou and Serge Renko.
 The film is based on the true story of White Russian general (and secret Soviet agent) Nikolai Skoblin and his involvement in the disappearance and murder of fellow White Russian general Evgenii Miller.

 Plot

 The Popular Front wins the French general elections of 1936.
 In Spain, the Civil War begins.
-Meanwhile, in a Parisian apartment, Fiodor Voronin, a retired general of the Imperial Russian Army, lives an apparently quiet life with his Greek wife, Arsinoé.
+Meanwhile, in a Parisian apartment, Fiodor Voronin, a retired general of the White Russian Army, lives an apparently quiet life with his Greek wife, Arsinoé.
 Fiodor is a deputy at the White Russian Military Union, and he is slated to replace the aging General Dobrinsky soon.

 Unbeknownst to his wife and colleagues, he is also a Soviet agent.
 When Dobrinsky disappears, Voronin is considered a suspect and vanishes without a trace.
 His wife is tried by the French government, and her reputation is ruined.
 During the German occupation of Paris, the Gestapo discover that it is likely that Voronin was murdered by the NKVD after having been smuggled from the Soviet embassy to the Spanish Second Republic.